cairo-book/cairo-book/src/ch02-05-control-flow.md

 An if expression allows you to branch your code depending on conditions.
 You provide a condition and then state, “If this condition is met, run this block of code.
 If the condition is not met, do not run this block of code.”

-Create a new project called _branches_ in your _projects_ directory to explore the `if` expression.
-In the src/lib.cairo file, input the following:
+Create a new project called _branches_ in your _cairo_projects_ directory to explore the `if` expression.
+In the _src/lib.cairo_ file, input the following:

 <span class="filename">Filename: src/lib.cairo</span>